 Funder: Administration for Community Living

-Summary: Supports a national resource center to advance independence, health, and community participation for individuals living with paralysis.
+Summary: Supports a national center to improve health, independence, and quality of life for people living with paralysis through information, peer support, community investments, and capacity-building.